microsoft/shadow-realignment-mia/README.md

 bash scripts/table1_train_controlled_randomness.sh configs/cifar100/cnn-large.ini
 ```

-The results of this experiment will be saved in `experiments/cifar100/controlled_randomness/cnn-large/dsize-12500` of size 116M.
+The results of this experiment will be saved in `experiments/cifar100/controlled_randomness/cnn-large/dsize-12500` and the estimated storage required is 116M.

 ####  (OPTIONAL) Experiment 5: Causes of misalignment on Purchase100
 Table 10 reports the weight misalignment metric (WMS) computed on MLP models trained on Purchase100.
 To reproduce these results, train the models using the command below, then compute the WMS using similar commands as in Experiment 1 (making sure to use the correct config file, given below):